-I love you but you know my situation.
+I love you, but you know my situation.

-I hear you but that’s not something that I can do.
+I hear you, but that’s not something that I can do.

-I do like myself but I do give myself a very hard time.
+I do like myself, but I do give myself a very hard time.

-I want to change but I think it’s too late.
+I want to change, but I think it’s too late.

 It’s what comes after the but that counts because it’s where the truth or our energy lies.

-I’ve seen it so many times in the stories people share where they emphasise how much their ex or partner loves them or really wants to do something because they kept saying it.
-Yes…but they also kept saying “But I can’t do this”, “But I’m not that”, “But you this and you that.”
+In so many of the stories people share where they emphasise how much their ex or partner loves them or really wants to do something because they kept saying it, there’s a “but”.
+Their exes or partners also kept saying “But I can’t do this”, “But I’m not that”, “But you this and you that.”

 Many a person has had their expectations managed down by clever use of “but”.